 The Faculty of Engineering holds an Agreement of Cooperation between the department TONA (Photonics) and Beihang University in China.
-Furthermore, an agreement on Joint Research is established between the department ETRO and Northwest University.

 VUB has Memoranda of Understanding with a number of universities for joint degrees.
 For more information, please contact the exchange coordinator of your programme.